malisipi/FireSSB/comparison_chart.md

 > 3: Not supported [PWAsForFirefox#354](https://github.com/filips123/PWAsForFirefox/issues/354)

+> 4: FireSSB is not depended to a native depency or some quirks.
+All APIs that used by FireSSB is documentated in WebExtension Specification.
+So it can be ported easily any browser that supports WebExtension.
+>
+>    PWAsForFirefox is heavily depended browser behaviour and native depency.
+[PWAsForFirefox#475](https://github.com/filips123/PWAsForFirefox/issues/475)

-> 4: Firefox forks can be require some workaround [PWAsForFirefox#357](https://github.com/filips123/PWAsForFirefox/issues/357)
+> 5: Firefox forks can be require some workaround [PWAsForFirefox#357](https://github.com/filips123/PWAsForFirefox/issues/357)

+> 6: Desktop Entries can be created by clicking "Create Desktop File" on Linux.
+(Will not add to application list due to lack of FileSystem permissions of extensions.).
+No support for other OSs yet.